 12.2.5. if, due to objectively justified reasons related to the safety of funds on the Account and/or the Payment Instrument, unauthorised or fraudulent use of money on the Account and/or the Payment Instrument is suspected;

 12.2.6. if Paysera finds out about theft or loss of the Payment Instrument, suspects or finds out about illegal purchases or unauthorised use of the Payment Instrument, also in case of facts or suspicions that personalised safety data of the Payment Instrument (including identity confirmation instruments) have become known or may be used by third persons, Paysera has reasonable suspicion that funds or the Payment Instrument may be illegally used by third persons, or the Account and/or the Payment Instrument may be used for illegal activity;

-12.2.7. if Paysera receives substantiated information about the death of the Client or a natural person's bankruptcy case;
+12.2.7. if Paysera receives substantiated information about the Client's liquidation or bankruptcy case;

 12.2.8. in cases specified by legislation;